idrinth-api-bench/issues/CONTRIBUTING.md

 ### Naming conventions

-CamelCase for all variables and classes. snake-case for constants. kebab-case for file names.
+camelCase for variables and functions
+UPPER_SNAKE_CASE for constants
+UpperCamelCase/PascalCase for interfaces and classes

 ### Requirements